mister-404/ce314AssigTwo/report_bb18960.md

 ## Text Classification

+This is aided heavily by a lot of nltk (natural language toolkit - found here: https://www.nltk.org/) functionality.

-## Preprocessing
+## Pre-processing

 ### Removal of common first names

 Movie reviews may find it necessary to use an actor's first name.
 A name isn't usually a positive or negative thing and as such, it's not included in this modelling.
+I did this because I ran an early model and noticed that the word **elliot** was a common occurrence and I found that to be pretty unnecessary.

 ### Stop words